-LOS ANGELES — Summer is many people’s favorite time of year and understandably so.
+Summer is many people’s favorite time of year and understandably so.
 The days are filled with copious sunshine, swimming, and cookouts.
-But our best car accident lawyers in Los Angeles are warning Californians that summer can also mean a more dangerous experience on the roads.
+Summer can also mean a more dangerous experience on the roads.

-Each year in California and around the country, traffic accidents tend to increase in the summer months, with car accidents often reaching their annual peak in August and September.
+Each year around the country, traffic accidents tend to increase in the summer months, with car accidents often reaching their annual peak in August and September.
 Below are five reasons why more car accidents tend to occur during the summer.

 - Students are on break.

 One factor leading to higher numbers of car accidents during the summer is summer break.
 Most schools in the U.S. close out the school year during late May or early June and begin a new school year in August.
 While teenagers are not in school, they’re spending more time on the roads and becoming involved in more crashes.
 In fact, the span of days between Memorial Day and Labor Day is referred to as the “100 Deadliest Days” in terms of teen driving accidents.

 - Inclement weather occurs.

 Sunny days rule the summer, but this time of year also brings severe storms.
 Inclement weather always increases the odds of traffic accidents.
 The Barnes Firm’s best car accident lawyers in Los Angeles have discovered that even light rain can significantly raise the risks of car accidents, and the summer months have been known to produce some of the most serious thunderstorms around the country.

 In addition, those sunny days can also lead to car accidents.
 Sun glares can easily blind motorists and cause them to lose control or collide with another vehicle.
 Drivers may also experience sun fatigue that can be dangerous for driving.